Social Icons

 Some things are better left for the TV screen because I can’t imagine myself going into a haunted house like the Warrens for no reason at all.
 And the Perron family?
 They’re bold because if I witnessed something strange going on in my house, we’d all be moving out immediately.

 The Conjuring is based on a true-life story concerning the events in the life of the Perron family, who experienced demonic episodes and a series of unfortunate events in their farmhouse in Harrisville, Rhode Island, in 1971.
-The family reached out to Ed and Lorraine Warren for help, who then came to the house to investigate the happenings and exorcise the evil.
+Now, this movie does take artistic liberties concerning what really happened.
+But according to what we see in this movie, the family reached out to Ed and Lorraine Warren for help, who then came to the house to investigate the happenings and exorcise the evil.

-In conclusion, the movie may not scare you enough to jump off a cliff, but it will thrill you enough to keep you sitting tight.
+With all the information the production crew had, I would have expected more depth to the characters beyond their immediate fear and struggles.
+But this movie is what we get, and even though it may not scare you enough to jump off a cliff, but it will thrill you enough to keep you sitting tight.
 It is a good enough movie that I can ask you to go see.

 0 comments: